the-hideout/tarkov-dev/README.md

 ## History 📚

 This project ([tarkov-dev](https://github.com/the-hideout/tarkov-dev)) is a fork of [tarkov-tools.com](https://github.com/kokarn/tarkov-tools).
 The original creator [@kokarn](https://github.com/kokarn) decided to shut the site down.
-In the spirit of opensource, a group of developers came together to revive the site in order to continue providing a great website for the Tarkov community and an API to power further development for creators.
-This project is now 100% opensource (see infrastructure section below) and developer first.
+In the spirit of open source, a group of developers came together to revive the site in order to continue providing a great website for the Tarkov community and an API to power further development for creators.
+This project is now 100% open source (see infrastructure section below) and developer first.
 Our GitHub Organization ([the-hideout](https://github.com/the-hideout)) contains all the repos which power the API, this website, the community Discord bot, server infrastructure, and much more!
-We are passionate about opensource and love pull requests to improve our ecosystem for all.
+We are passionate about open source and love pull requests to improve our ecosystem for all.

 ## We ❤️ Pull Requests